Progressive tax: Economic growth

 A report published by the OECD in 2008 presented empirical research showing a weak negative relationship between the progressivity of personal income taxes and economic growth.
 Describing the research, William McBride, a staff writer with the conservative Tax Foundation, stated that progressivity of income taxes can undermine investment, risk-taking, entrepreneurship, and productivity because high-income earners tend to do much of the saving, investing, risk-taking, and high-productivity labor.
-According to IMF, some advanced economies could increase progressivity in taxation for tackling inequality, without hampering growth, as long as progressivity is not excessive.
-Fund also states that the average top income tax rate for OECD member countries fell from 62 percent in 1981 to 35 percent in 2015, and that in addition, tax systems are less progressive than indicated by the statutory rates, because wealthy individuals have more access to tax relief.
+In contrast, according to the IMF, some advanced economies could increase progressivity in taxation for tackling inequality, without hampering growth, as long as progressivity is not excessive.
+The IMF also states that the average top income tax rate for OECD member countries fell from 62 percent in 1981 to 35 percent in 2015, and that in addition, tax systems are less progressive than indicated by the statutory rates, because wealthy individuals have more access to tax relief.

 Educational attainment

 Economist Gary Becker has described educational attainment as the root of economic mobility.
 Progressive tax rates, while raising taxes on high income, have the goal and corresponding effect of reducing the burden on low income, improving income equality.
-Educational attainment is often conditional on cost and family income, which for the poor, reduces their opportunity for educational attainment.
+Educational attainment is often conditional on cost and family income, which for the poor, reduces their opportunity for educational attainment, since poor people suffer also from borrowing constraints.
 Increases in income for the poor and economic equality reduces the inequality of educational attainment.
 Tax policy can also include progressive features that provide tax incentives for education, such as tax credits and tax exemptions for scholarships and grants.

 A potentially adverse effect of progressive tax schedules is that they may reduce the incentives for educational attainment.
 By reducing the after-tax income of highly educated workers, progressive taxes can reduce the incentives for citizens to attain education, thereby lowering the overall level of human capital in an economy.
 However, this effect can be mitigated by an education subsidy funded by the progressive tax.
 Theoretically, public support for government spending on higher education increases when taxation is progressive, especially when income distribution is unequal.